BethLambertMatthews/bookmark-manager-wednesday/README.md

 - start up the service `brew services start postgresql`
 - Create the database using `CREATE DATABASE bookmark_manager;` in the psql cli
 - Find the table queries in `db/migrations/`

+# UPDATE WED 13 OCT

+Started new branch to refactor bookmark class.

+Happy that the database has several columns, including url and name.

+However - not sure how to return a map that can cope with the names columns as well as the url.
+Causing failures in the tests.

+So: refactor database structure, bookmark class and tests to output ONLY urls at the moment.
+Simpler to test?